nklange/InferenceModelComparison/README.md

 ### Generating data sets

 In contrast to the predictions of the error distributions which we generated using vwmvp::predict_data(), we generated data sets here using vwmvp::generate_data().
 As we show in **vwmvp_predictvsgenerate.R**, given a suitably large sample size (e.g., number of trials), both methods are approximately equivalent.
-When we initially generated the data sets for recovery, vwmvp::generate_data() and vwmvp::predict_data() both defined the U-capacity limit to run from 0 - $K$ with a mean of $K$/2.
-In the current version, vwmvp::generate_data() defines it with 0 - 2$K$ with a mean of $K$ (hence the need to adjust the input-$K$ by multiplying it by 2 to generate equivalent predictions in **vwmvp_predictvsgenerate.R**).
+When we initially generated the data sets for recovery, vwmvp::generate_data() and vwmvp::predict_data() both defined the U-capacity limit to run from 0 - K with a mean of K/2.
+In the current version, vwmvp::generate_data() defines it with 0 - 2K with a mean of K (hence the need to adjust the input-K by multiplying it by 2 to generate equivalent predictions in **vwmvp_predictvsgenerate.R**).

 The generation of data sets is shown in **Recovery_generateparameters.R**.
 Detailed explanation for adjusting/determining the values is given in the supplemental material.
 The data sets are stored in **RecoveryData/** where **median** refers to data sets with median parameter estimates for generating values, and **rmv** referes to samples from a multivariate normal for generating values.
 The number in the file name refers to the number of trials per set size that were generated.